B2B Digital Marketing Must-Haves

 For years now, leaders and executives have been chasing the goal of ‘creating an integrated digital marketing experience for customers’ but it feels like the more we chase that goal, the more elusive it seems to be.

 Admittedly, integrated marketing is hard to digest, let alone achieve, especially with fragmented marketing technology and data analytics stack that we try to integrate to get them to speak to each other.

 No matter the size of your business, there are online advertising and analytics tools that you can start using (some free) to run your marketing function smarter so that you could measure the effectiveness of online marketing tactics – no excuses!

-So, what are some of the strategies and tools that can make you disrupt your marketing and measure results in 2019?
+So, what are some of the strategies and tools that can make you disrupt your marketing and measure results?

 Demystifying the Digital Experience to B2B Customers

 So, let’s be clear!
 A B2B digital marketing experience is not as simple as running digital tactics, creating a mobile responsive website and loading pages faster.
 These are givens now.

 It’s more about orchestrating the customer experience where you’re capable of reaching and interacting with your existing and future customers across touch-points in different channels.

 It starts by truly understanding your audience and the different personas across your lifecycle to be able to anticipate their needs.
 Identifying your persona and where it is key to meet them at the right place at the right time before progressing to fulfilling those needs across your paid, owned, and earned media channels.